+I'm (West-)German born and raised and settled in (West-)Berlin in 1989, by sheer coincidence at the time of The Fall of The Wall.
 I was young, restless, and curious, and thoroughly inspected all those areas previously inaccessible to us, areas like Prenzlauer Berg and Mitte and Friedrichshain and so on.

 I lived through the heyday of the Techno era (E-Werk!!!) and relished every minute of it.
 But in the mid-1990s, I felt tired of Berlin and the staleness that followed the hype over the Fall of The Wall.
 So I moved first to London - where I lived for 3 years -and then to Paris - where I lived for 7 years, working at Chanel and Yves Saint Laurent, before, at the not so tender age of 41, I decided to go back to studying.
 So I applied at Bath University and did an MA in Film Studies, graduating with Distinction.